Leek railway station (Churnet Valley Railway): CVR Reconnect Leek Project

-Since then, CVR have taken on the Leek project themselves, slimmed the scope to just include the construction of the leek line, north-east curve, and leek station, and after much dialogue with the council received outline planning permission for their own proposal in May 2018.
+Since then, CVR have taken on the Leek project themselves, slimmed the scope to just include the construction of the Leek line, north-east curve, and Leek station, and after much dialogue with the council received outline planning permission for their own proposal in May 2018.
 They then launched their own project publicly on 1 February 2020.

-In late 2024, track laying was largely completed towards Leek, with the first passenger service to the site of the new Leek station planned to run in early 2025 On 31 December 2024, a train operated by Churnet Valley Railway travelled for the first time from Froghall to the new temporary terminus at Leek, carrying 400 invited guests.
+In late 2024, track laying was largely completed towards Leek, with the first passenger service to the site of the new Leek station planned to run in early 2025 The first train ran to the site of the new station on the 3rd of December 2024 (a works train hauled by 33 102) then on 31 December 2024, a passenger train operated by Churnet Valley Railway travelled for the first time from Froghall to the new temporary terminus at Leek, carrying 400 invited guests.